alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --p-include unassigned \                                                                    #Key word for what you are filtering for (i.e, keeping)
   --o-filtered-sequences path/to/search/results/database/directory-95/unassigned-rep-seqs.qza #Remaining sequences that did not have taxa assigned under these BLAST search parameteres
 ```
-The final output made here (path/to/search/results/database/directory-95/unassigned-rep-seqs.qza) will be used as the input file for the next search query!<br>
+The final output made here (path/to/search/results/database/directory-95/unassigned-rep-seqs.qza) will be used as the input file for the next search query!<br><br>
 <ins>90% Identity</ins><br>
 The same code will be used for this search query, with the exception of the input file (which should be changed to your final filtered output file), the percent identity (change from 0.95 to 0.90), and the output directory.
 ```